Build Understanding and Experience of Community

 Student Empowerment through Service

-When you light up a student with something they care about, it fuels their effort at school.
-We practice investigation and service to spark student engagement and a lifelong love of giving and civic participation.
-Through the lessons and featured activities on this page, students learn that they are philanthropists when they take any action for the benefit of others ... and why they want to give.
-These teaching resources guide students to explore needs and nonprofits in their community, and tell stories of giving time, talent, and treasure for the common good.
+When you light up a student with something they care about, it gives them confidence and fuels their effort at school.
+Service-learning sparks student engagement and a lifelong love of giving and civic participation.
+Through the lessons and featured activities on this page, students learn that they are philanthropists when they take action for the benefit of others.
+Students explore needs and nonprofits in their community and tell stories of giving time, talent, and treasure for the common good.

 Philanthropy and Service-Learning Lesson Plans